juicebox-systems/juicebox-hsm-realm/reproducible_builds/readme.md

 # Reproducible Builds

-Use the scripts and build images in this directory you can verify that the software built & deployed during the key ceremony matches that which is in this repo.
+Use the scripts and build images in this directory to verify that the software built and deployed during the key ceremony matches that which is in this repo.

 ## Using the build image